 Therefore, always push yourself farther than you can go.
 Don’t just try to skate by on winning the genetic lottery.

-In this section, we cover Rich’s advice specific to Crossfit or fitness.
+In this section, we cover Rich’s advice specific to fitness.

 Therefore, if you don't have a meltdown and screw up completely in an exercise, you're on your way to being a winner.

 This may or may not be a bad thing depending on what your goal is.
-For workouts in Crossfit, it’s a bad thing.
-To be the best in Crossfit, it’s about being great at numerous different workouts.
+For functional fitness, it’s a bad thing.
+To be the best in a variety of modalities and domains, it’s about being great at numerous different workouts.
 By focusing too much on endurance, for example, you can fall behind in powerlifting skill.

 To be great at any of the possible variations they can throw at you during the Games, you have to prepare yourself by being great at all of them.

-The first big key to success in Crossfit is simply showing up consistently and doing more Crossfit.
+The first big key to success in training is simply showing up consistently and doing the work.
 The second key is to avoid seeing what your competition does.

-The Crossfit media love to skout out top players and find out what unique workout routines or tricks they’re using.
+The media love to scout out top players and find out what unique workout routines or tricks they’re using.
 Rich avoids doing any of that.